 Discussion

-Preliminary assays using X-ray µCT were highly effective at detecting catheter-associated biofilms in a CVC flow model using osmium tetroxide and uranyl acetate as negative contrast agents.
+Preliminary assays using X-ray µCT were highly effective at detecting catheter-associated S. epidermidis biofilms in a CVC flow model using osmium tetroxide and uranyl acetate as negative contrast agents.
 This method also demonstrated sufficient sensitivity to be able to detect difference in biofilm distribution throughout a CVC.
 Whilst the combination of osmium tetroxide and uranyl acetate was sufficient for biofilm detection providing acceptable contrast, due to toxicity issues, other stains were investigated as safer and more practical alternatives.
 For this work, EDS was used to semi-quantitatively measure the relative abundance of stain uptake into the biofilm as a measure of staining efficacy.
 All the samples which contained biofilm showed significantly larger carbon peaks and smaller silica peaks.
 As a data example, the sample stained with 10 nm nano gold and silver nitrate showed a gold peak seen at 2.12 keV and a silver peak at 3.35 keV showing that the stains were retained within the biofilm.
-The higher count rate seen in the control sample was because EDS works best on smooth, polished samples thus the X-rays received from ’non perfect’ biofilm samples do not give such high signals.
+The higher count rate seen in the control sample was because EDS has greater efficacy on smooth, polished samples thus the X-rays received from ’non perfect’ biofilm samples do not give such high signals.
 For this reason, the count rate could not be used, and the data was analysed by element weight percentage.
 EDS determined that 10 nm gold and silver nitrate was best suited of the stains tested as the contrast agent for detecting biofilms within CVCs.

 Initially single metal contrast stains were tested and PTA outperformed nano gold and silver nitrate.
 However, because of common practice to use more than one stain for enhancement in microscopy (Lackie et al., 1985; Lackie, 1996; Scopsi et al., 1986), we decided to apply two stains.
 Applying two stains resulted in higher signals with 10 nm gold and silver nitrate producing the highest X-ray signal.
 10 nm gold as a primary stain gave the same signal compared to 60 nm gold, and yet 10 nm gold resulted in 1.73 times as much silver as the samples with 60 nm gold as a primary stain.
-The difference may have been because more 10 nm gold particles could be deposited creating a bigger surface area silver deposition.
+The difference may have been because more 10 nm gold particles could be deposited creating a bigger surface area for silver deposition.